 If your well-documented black thumb makes a thriving five-foot tree difficult to pass off as real, this more modest fiddle-leaf plant might do the trick.

 Birds of paradise are one of those plants that almost look fake even when they’re real, so save yourself the trouble and go faux.
 This five-foot-tall artificial bird of paradise — complete with irregular leaf tears and crinkles — will make just as much of a statement as a live one.

 If you want to spend a good bit less and still get a realistic-looking monstera, this is a good choice.

-This 6 foot ficus has a delicate look, with its long and slender trunk, and the intricately detailed leaves will catch anyone’s eye.
+This six foot ficus has a delicate look, with its long and slender trunk, and the intricately detailed leaves will catch anyone’s eye.
 (The manufacturer’s product description says it has “1,008 individual leaves.”)

 This is a particularly impressive imitation of the very on-trend variegated rubber tree.
-At 2 feet tall, its a bit smaller than the other artificial floor plants on this list, but would look perfect perched on a plant stand.
+At two feet tall, its a bit smaller than the other artificial floor plants on this list, but would look perfect perched on a plant stand.

 West Elm’s home-décor offerings extend to both real and fake plants.
 This one is a more traditional-looking faux rubber plant with its thick, dark-colored leaves.
 And while it doesn’t come with a planter, the retailer has a ton of those to choose from, too.